Daburiyya

 Daburiyya is located off of Highway 65 at the foot of Mount Tabor in the Lower Galilee, near the area where the prophetess Deborah judged.

 History

-Ancient period

 Daburiyya is identified with the biblical city of Daberath (also spelled Davrat), which in and in the Book of Chronicles was allotted to the tribe of Issachar, who gave it as a Levitical city to the Levites.